-I have Arca quick release plates on all my gear for fast setup and tear down.
-The tripod socket is a stainless steel insert but is a little shallow: most plate mount screws bottom out in the tripod socket, allowing the plate to spin.
+I use Arca quick-release plates on all my gear for fast setup and tear down.
+The tripod socket is a stainless steel insert but is shallow: many plate-mount screws bottom out in the tripod socket, allowing the plate to spin.
 The obvious workaround is to file down the screw.
-However, I found a slightly shorter Sunwayfoto replacement screw and all is well.
+However, I found a slightly shorter Sunwayfoto replacement screw, and all is well.

 One of the hallmarks of this model is an abundance of clearly labeled physical controls, resulting in less menu surfing.
-Lessor models force you to struggle with nested menus to switch input sources or set the limiter, a buzz kill during performances.
-The MKII designers thoughtfully provided switches for those and most options!
-And those switches and buttons feel reasonably sturdy and responsive.
-The gain wheel is smooth but stiff enough so inadvertent level changes should be rare.
+Lessor models force you to struggle with nested menus to switch input sources, engage phantom power, or set the limiter.
+The MKII designers thoughtfully provided switches for those and most major operations and options!
+And those switches and buttons feel sturdy and responsive.
+The gain wheel is smooth but stiff enough so that inadvertent level changes should be rare.
+It also allows independent setting of individual channels.
 If you've used a recorder before, you'll find the controls and menus intuitive.
-I barely cracked the manual.

 Calibrated Gain for Both Channels | Coaxial digital-in port & battery door